Critical Illness Insurance:

 Read on to learn the basics.

-Critical care insurance can provide benefits for a number of critical illnesses, including:
+Critical illness insurance can provide benefits for a number of critical illnesses, including:

 · Heart attacks